Factbox - Trump impeachment: What happens next?

 Jan.
 18

-If the Democratic-led House of Representatives wants to file a trial brief it must do so by 5 p.m.
+- If the Democratic-led House of Representatives wants to file a trial brief laying out its arguments supporting charges of abuse of power and obstruction of Congress against Trump, it must do so by 5 p.m.
 (2200 GMT) on Saturday.

-Trump has until 6 p.m.
-(2300 GMT) to file a response to the impeachment charges.
-That document is to be submitted to the secretary of the Senate.
+- Trump has until 6 p.m.
+(2300 GMT) to respond in writing to a summons from the Senate, notifying him of the trial and the charges against him.

 Jan.
 20

-The House has until noon (1700 GMT) to file its reply to the secretary of the Senate.
+- The House has until noon (1700 GMT) to file its reply to Trump’s response to the trial summons.

 Starting Jan.
 21

-That likely would prompt Senate Democratic Leader Chuck Schumer to demand votes on approving witness testimony rather than leaving that question open until later in the trial.

-Republicans could seek to call witnesses of their own as well, although the White House said on Thursday it did not think witnesses are necessary.

-Democratic House “managers” who form the prosecution team will begin to present their case against Trump, and the president’s legal team will respond, with senators sitting as jurors.
-McConnell has said the Senate will sit in session six days a week, taking only Sundays off.
+- Democratic House “managers” who form the prosecution team will begin to present their case against Trump, and the president’s legal team will respond, with senators sitting as jurors.

 Late January to early February

-The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with the Democrats.
-That means four Republicans would need to cross party lines and join Democrats in requesting witness testimony.

-The trial could continue into February, when Iowa and New Hampshire hold the first nominating contests for the 2020 presidential election.
-That could pose logistical problems for the four senators seeking the Democratic nomination: Bernie Sanders, Elizabeth Warren, Amy Klobuchar and Michael Bennet.

-On Feb.
-4, Trump is scheduled to deliver the annual State of the Union address to a joint session of Congress.
-In 1999, Clinton delivered such a speech in the House chamber in the midst of his Senate impeachment trial.
+- Trump is scheduled to deliver the annual State of the Union address to a joint session of Congress.

-Reporting by David Morgan, Jan Wolfe, Susan Cornwell and Richard Cowan; editing by Andy Sullivan and Alistair Bell
+Reporting by David Morgan, Jan Wolfe, Susan Cornwell and Richard Cowan; editing by Andy Sullivan, Alistair Bell and Chizu Nomiyama